 Access to Higher Education - Nursing

-OCN Level 3 Diploma in Nursing (students must be 19+ years to apply)
+OCN Level 3 Diploma in Nursing (for 19+ students)

 ||Tue, Wed and Thu

 The Access to Higher Education (HE) Diploma is a level 3 qualification which prepares students to study at degree level.
 If you would like to go to university but left school without the qualifications you need, then an Access to HE Nursing course could be for you.

 The Access to Higher Education Diploma (Nursing ) is a Level 3 qualification which prepares people to study for a Nursing or Health Related degree in the future.

 - adults seeking a change of direction because of unemployment or lack of career opportunities , and who have an interest in Nursing and work in the Health Sector